blakadder/zigbee/_zigbee/Eardatek_EDM-1ZBB-EU.md

 link2: https://www.moeshouse.com/products/new-zigbee-smart-touch-light-dimmer-switch-timer-brightness-memory-eu
 link3:
 ---
-This dimmer switch is manufactured by Eardatek and sold on Aliexpress under many brands such Girier, Lonsonho, Moes and white label.
+This dimmer switch is manufactured by Eardatek and sold under many brands such Girier, Lonsonho, Moes and white label.